Mercedes-Benz Stadium: NFL

 On May 19, 2015, Mercedes-Benz Stadium was awarded Super Bowl LIII in 2019, marking Atlanta's first time hosting the game since Super Bowl XXXIV in 2000.

-The stadium would have served a neutral site for the 2022 AFC Championship on January 29, 2023, if the Buffalo Bills and Kansas City Chiefs both advanced past the divisional round in the NFL playoffs, with the Chiefs serving as the home team as the AFC's top seed.
+The stadium would have served as a neutral site for the 2022 AFC Championship on January 29, 2023, if the Buffalo Bills and Kansas City Chiefs both advanced past the divisional round in the NFL playoffs, with the Chiefs serving as the home team as the AFC's top seed.
 The neutral site placement was arranged because of an unbalanced schedule, due to the Week 17 game between the Bills against the Cincinnati Bengals at Paycor Stadium being cancelled after Bills safety Damar Hamlin went into life-threatening cardiac arrest on the field.
 The Bengals would win in their Divisional matchup against the Bills (with quarterback Joe Burrow quipping that the Bills and Chiefs 'better send those refunds (back)' after the game in reference to their upset), thus the AFC Championship would be played at Arrowhead Stadium instead.

 On October 15, 2024, the NFL announced that the stadium will host Super Bowl LXII in 2028.